 Generally, the weeds that we see here in the Northeast can be controlled with chemicals such as, but not limited to, 2,4-D, dicamba, and quinclorac.
 Once you’ve identified your problem weeds:

 - Make sure that the product has your target pest on the label!

-Selective herbicides such as the two previously mentioned are safe for most cool season grasses.
-But a non-selective herbicide such as Avenger Organic will kill everything is touches – including your grass.
+Selective herbicides – such as the two weed killers previously mentioned – are safe for most cool-season grasses.
+But a non-selective herbicide such as Avenger Organic will kill everything it touches – including your grass.

 - Non-Ionic Surfactant (recommended for Tenacity)